nanovazquez/reactjs-training/exercise-4/README.md

 * **Domain-style:** separate folders per feature or domain, possibly with sub-folders per file type.
 With this approach, you can group everything that makes sense  into a single folder, and use the **index.ts** files to export what you want to expose.
 We do split React (components) and Redux (data domain), as the actions and reducers are usually used in more than one component.

-This is the approach we were using in the exercises.

     ```
     /src
       /components